What a great Bloomsday event in Monaco for the centenary of Ulysses!

 (the day before the official Bloomsday)

-Accompanied by music on the bodhrán, you the audience will wander with us around 'The Rock' in Monaco, as the character in James Joyce's Ulysses, Leopold Bloom strolled the streets of Dublin.
-Like last year, we hope that you will join into the spirit of the event wearing hats and period costumes to add to the ambiance!
+Accompanied by music on the bodhrán and the actors, you the audience will wander around 'The Rock' in Monaco-ville, as the character in James Joyce's Ulysses, Leopold Bloom strolled the streets of Dublin in 1904.
+Like last year, we hope that you will join into the spirit of the event wearing a hat or a period costume to add to the ambiance!

-Pending permission, we will kick off in front of the Princess Grace Irish Library with Ulysses 'reading stops', including the Place du Palais (in front of the palace).
+We will kick off the event in front of the Princess Grace Irish Library at 13h45 with the first Ulysses reading.
+We will then move on to other 'stops': the Place du Palais (in front of the palace), the square between the cathedral & the courts and finishing in the gardens St Martin.

 A reading for children (in French) - Joyce's book 'Le Chat et le diable'